Welcome to our ongoing series: How Much Does it Cost to Travel?

 Where did you go?

-In five months, we traveled to 4 continents and 20 countries.
+In five months, we traveled to 4 continents and 20 countries on our round the world trip.
 We went to Kenya, Tanzania, Jordan, Egypt, Greece, Italy, Vatican, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro, Austria, Czech Republic, Germany, Switzerland, Liechtenstein, France, Belgium, The Netherlands, Canada.

 Briefly, what was your itinerary?

 We had a very loose itinerary.
-We had a couple of organized tours (African Safari and Egypt) but otherwise we planned our own trip.
+We had a couple of organized tours (African Safari and Egypt) but otherwise, we planned our own trip.
 We had an idea of where we wanted to go but wanted to keep it flexible, so if we changed our minds it wouldn’t be a big deal.
-We even added 5 countries that we had no plans on seeing originally.
+We even added 5 countries that we had no plans on seeing originally on our round the world trip.

 We started in East Africa, went onto the Middle East, and then onto Europe where we rented a car.
 We spent most of our time in Europe driving from place to place.
 Afterwards, we headed back to the States to visit friends and family in Massachusetts, Arizona, California, and Washington.
 Eventually we went to Canada, where our trip culminated with a visit to Vancouver.